Defalt36/TwoLifeInstaller/README.md

 - Uses [7-Zip](https://www.7-zip.org/), bundled with the repo and licensed accordingly.
 - Uses [JsonParser](https://github.com/koldev/JsonParser), a public domain library for JSON parsing.

+## Notes

+- If installed on some folders the cache and logs will be written on %localappdata%\VirtualStore instead of the game folder.